Biden mulls reversing Trump rules on western grouse species

 The announcement of a range-wide evaluation of habitat plans for greater sage grouse came after the Trump administration tried to scale back conservation efforts adopted when Biden was vice president in 2015.

 A federal court blocked Trump's changes.
-But Biden administration officials said the attempt set back conservation efforts — even as the chicken-sized bird's habitat was further ravaged by wildfires, invasive plant species and continued development.
+But Biden administration officials said the attempt set back conservation efforts — even as the chicken-sized bird's habitat was further ravaged by wildfires, invasive plants and continued development.

-Industry groups have resisted further restrictions, such as wide buffers where drilling would be prohibited.
-Biologists have said those buffers are needed to protect sage grouse breeding areas where the birds engage in elaborate annual mating rituals.
+Republican-run states and industries that profit off public lands have clashed with wildlife advocates over how much space the birds need to survive.

 Some environmentalists insisted that the 2015 plans didn't go far enough because of loopholes that allowed grazing and drilling on land that sage grouse need.